Test Anxiety

 While there are many contributors to test anxiety, arming yourself with strategies can help you work your way through it.
 Preparation, organization, and practice can boost confidence by helping you focus on what you have control over rather than on the “unknowns” posed by your exam.

-Below are some strategies for dealing with anxiety before an exam:
+Strategies for dealing with anxiety before an exam:

 Add test dates to your calendar.